 Since its inception the School has had a strong interest in the territory that comprised the former Yugoslavia and the Serbian and Croatian languages have been taught here since 1919.
 The Library's collection on former Yugoslavia was developed with the help of gifts from the Yugoslav government between the wars, a policy continued by the government of the Socialist Federal Republic of Yugoslavia.
 Disruption to regular book supply caused by war and sanctions during the 1990s is now a thing of the past.
 Exchanges with libraries there, and, above all, a regular purchasing policy, have resulted in a wide-ranging collection covering the history and politics, economics and social sciences of the region, as well as their culture, languages and literatures.

-The majority of the works purchased are in English or in the languages of the area, with occasional acquisitions in other European languages.
-The Library subscribes to daily newspapers (e.g. Politika, Borba, Oslobođenje, Delo, Vjesnik, Feral Tribune) as well as to scholarly serial publications originating from or pertaining to the area.
+The Library subscribes to newspapers as well as to scholarly serial publications originating from or pertaining to the area.

 Among notable historical sources are Monumenta spectantia historiam Slavorum meridionalium, Zagreb, 1868- and Diplomatički zbornik Kraljevine Hrvatske, Dalmacije i Slavonije, 15 vols., Zagreb, 1874-1934.

 Thanks to the bequest of Sir Arthur Evans, the Library has a distinguished group of books published before 1800 relating to Dalmatia and Bosnia as well as later works on those area.
 Some of these historically important and rare travel books and historic maps were digitised as part of the EU’s Europeana Travel project.